bollossom/E-3DSNN/README.md

 For help or issues using this git, please submit a GitHub issue.

-For other communications related to this git, please contact `qiuxuerui2024@ia.ac.cn`.
+For other communications related to this git, please contact `qiuxuerui2024@ia.ac.cn` or `jiyuanzhang@std.uestc.edu.cn`.

 ## Acknowledgement
-Our project are based on [Pointcept](https://github.com/Pointcept/Pointcept) and [Openpcdet](https://github.com/open-mmlab/OpenPCDet).
+Our project is based on [Pointcept](https://github.com/Pointcept/Pointcept) and [Openpcdet](https://github.com/open-mmlab/OpenPCDet).
 Thanks for their wonderful work.